Snehamante Idera: Plot

-Aravind (Nagarjuna Akkineni), Chandru (Sumanth) and Kimoo (Sudhakar) have been best friends since childhood.
+Aravind (Nagarjuna Akkineni), Chandru (Sumanth) and Krishna Murthy "Kimoo" (Sudhakar) have been best friends since childhood.
 They value friendship above everything else, including family.
-Chandru, an orphan, stays with Aravind and is regarded by Aravind's parents as a second son.
+Chandru, is an orphan, who has stayed with Aravind and is regarded by Aravind's parents as a second son.
 Aravind's sister Amrita (Prathyusha) falls in love with Chandru.
 Chandru is hesitant as she is the sister of his best friend.
-Chandru seeks the help of Krishna Murthy to avoid Amrita.
-Some brushes with the law force Aravindan and Chandru to lie low in Hyderabad for a couple of days, where they and Krishnamoorthy take up jobs as painters in a mansion under contractor Bhavani Shankar (Brahmanandam), who is Krishnamurthy's paternal uncle.
+Chandru seeks the help of Kimoo to avoid Amrita.
+Some brushes with the law force Aravindan and Chandru to lie low in Hyderabad for a couple of days, where they and Kimoo take up jobs as painters in a mansion under contractor Bhavani Shankar (Brahmanandam), who is Kimoo's paternal uncle.
 Aravind falls in love with Padmini (Bhumika Chawla), who lives in the mansion, though Padmini only considers him as a friend; nevertheless, she is grateful to him when he saves her from accidental electrocution.

 However, Padmini's cousin, Swathi (Abhinayashree) has a crush on Aravind and is enraged when she realizes that he is in love with her Padmini.
 Swathi sends false letters to him in Padmini's name, making him believe that his love is reciprocated.
 So, when Padmini suddenly gets engaged to another man, Chandru stands up for Aravind's love and insults Padmini in front of her entire family, causing her engagement to get canceled.
 This makes Padmini decide to marry Aravind but to take revenge on Chandru by breaking his and Aravind's friendship.
 But during their marriage, Aravind and Padmini realize that Swathi is behind all the mishaps which had taken place and that Chandru is innocent.
 Padmini reconciles with Chandru, and Chandru's and Amrita's wedding is fixed.

 Gowtham (Sriman) is Aravind's cousin who lusts for Amrita.
 He plans to separate Aravind and Chandru so that he can marry Amrita.
 He first sets Amrita's sari on fire while she is cooking in the kitchen.
 Chandru blames Padmini for the mishap as she was in the kitchen with Amrita at the time, even though Padmini is innocent, no one, including Aravind, believes Chandru.
 Gowtham, then, turns his eye on the annual bullock race in which Chandru is taking part, by loosening the wheels on Chandru's cart to cause a serious accident and frame Padmini as the culprit, thus creating a wedge between Chandru and Aravind.
 Unfortunately for Gowtham, Aravind decides to take part in the race in Chandru's place since Chandru is to be married, and manages to win despite using the broken bullock cart.